pghvlaans/sbotools/man/sbotest/post-release/sbotest.1.md

 details.

 Called without options, **sbotest** builds any requested SlackBuilds with their first level of reverse dependencies.
-Use **sbofind
+Use **sbotest find
 \--first-reverse** or pass **\--dry-run** for a list of scripts that would be tested, if compatible.
 To test all reverse dependencies of the requested scripts, use the **\--full-reverse** option; **\--single**